SageSalesLogix/argos-saleslogix-20_for_754/README.md

 argos-saleslogix-754
 ===========================

-Compatibility module for running the SalesLogix Mobile 2.0, 2.1, 2.2 and 3.0 client with the Saleslogix 7.5.4 platform.
+Compatibility module for running the Saleslogix Mobile 2.0, 2.1, 2.2 and 3.0 client with the Saleslogix 7.5.4 platform.

 ##To Develop